Clastify logo

 What an alloy is

 An alloy is a mixture where a metal is combined with one or more other elements, either metals or non-metals, while metallic bonding through delocalized electrons is retained.
-Alloys usually still show metallic properties, such as electrical conductivity and lustre, but their mechanical and chemical properties can suit a particular use much better than the pure metal would.
+Alloys usually still show metallic properties such as electrical conductivity and lustre, but their mechanical and chemical properties can suit a particular use better than the pure metal would.

 Non-directional bonding and changed properties